Opposition strongly opposes Waqf bill; calls it 'draconian', attack on Constitution

 Opposition strongly opposes Waqf bill; calls it ‘draconian’, attack on Constitution

-Soon after Union Minority Affairs Minister Kiren Rijiju sought leave to introduce the bill, Venugopal — who had submitted notice to oppose its introduction — accused the government of violating freedom of religion and attacking the federal system through it.
+Soon after Union Minority Affairs Minister Kiren Rijiju sought leave to introduce the bill, Congress MP KC Venugopal — who had submitted notice to oppose its introduction — accused the government of violating freedom of religion and attacking the federal system through it.

 “This is a draconian law and a fundamental attack on the Constitution,” Venugopal said.